mcgizzle/Distributed-File-System/README.md

 This is the overarching repo for the the system.
 Each folder will contain a piece of the systems functionality.
 The aim is for the system to exhibit the below functionality:

  * Distributed Transparent File Access
-    * Under construction: Progress 70%
+    * Complete

  * Directory Service
-    * Under construction: Progress 60%
+    * Complete

  * Replication
     * Under Construction: Progress 80%
+    * TODO: Implement round-robin replication algorithm

- * Security
+ * Locking
-    * Not started
+    * Under construction

- * Bonus: Lock Service/Caching/Transactions
+ * Bonus: Security/Caching/Transactions